bairblog/bairblog.github.io/_posts/2017-07-11-confluence-of-geometry-and-learning.md

 ![Training pipeline](https://people.eecs.berkeley.edu/~tinghuiz/bair_blog/pipeline.jpg) |
 :-------------------------:|:-------------------------:
-*Formulating the verifier as a depth-based view synthesizer and joint learning of depth and camera pose allows us to train the entire system from unlabeled videos without any direct supervision for either depth or pose.* |
+<sub>*Formulating the verifier as a depth-based view synthesizer and joint learning of depth and camera pose allows us to train the entire system from unlabeled videos without any direct supervision for either depth or pose.* </sub> |

 We train and evaluate our model on the KITTI and Cityscapes datasets, which consist of videos captured by a car driving in urban cities.
 The video below shows frame-by-frame (i.e. no temporal smoothness) prediction made by our single-view depth network.